emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

  - Basically, we all worked together on everything because we made an awesome team.
 Thank you for letting us be a group!!
  - Emmy Issa: ReadMe, physics functions in main, hash table, heap, directions for user,
  - Preet Jyotpreet: Splash text, researching graphics,
- - Christiana Huiskens: Graphical interface for solar system, researching Unity, learning C#, researching graphics of all sorts, debugging, keeping Emmy's crazy overachieving ideas in check,
+ - Christiana Huiskens: Graphical interface for solar system, researching Unity, learning C#, researching graphics of all sorts (dev c++ with graphics.h, unity, ncurses), debugging, keeping Emmy's crazy overachieving ideas in check, wrote about 5 different codes and had to restart 5 times.
  - Denise Gaona: Physics functions in main, getting Kerney to extend deadline by a day

 # DIRECTIONS: